john-kheir/zeroCI/README.md

 #### How to run the server:

-Before run this script this repository should be in this path`/opt/code/github/AhmedHanafy725/zeroCI`
+Before running this script this repository should be in this path`/opt/code/github/AhmedHanafy725/zeroCI`
 ```bash
 ./run.sh
 ```